WElcome…

 MY Journey

-I received my first Buddhist teaching in 1993 in the form of a Thich Nhat Hanh book gifted to me by a high school friend.
-It talked of accessing a clarity and ease of mind, even amongst the most mundane or challenging circumstances.
-Reading it was an awakening to possibility for my anxious young self and I immediately knew I wanted it.
-It wasn’t until four years later that I first felt it in an undeniable way, on a 10 day silent retreat, and ten years before I dove into deep practice.
-Intensive meditation gave me a solid foundation in the workings of the mind and what existed beyond its chatter and stories.
+I received my first Buddhist teaching in 1993 in the form of a book by Vietnamese Zen Master Thich Nhat Hanh, gifted to me by a high school friend.
+It talked of accessing a clarity of mind and ease of heart even amongst the most mundane or challenging circumstances of life.
+Reading it was an awakening to possibility for my anxious young self and I immediately knew I wanted more.
+It wasn’t until four years later that I first felt it in an undeniable way on a 10-day silent retreat, and ten years before I dove into deep practice.
+Intensive meditation gave me a solid foundation in the workings of the mind and what existed beyond its fantasies, stories and fears.
 I felt so much joy in the silence and solitude of retreat.
 It was there that I learned the power of attention, of opening to experience as it is, and coming to know its true nature.
-But when I left to return to work and the world, I was confronted with many of the same challenges I had before - most especially in the realm of relating.
-Being in the mix with people knocked me off my ‘peaceful’ centre and right back to uncertainty and confusion.
-I found myself in a long term relationship with a partner who was kind but with whom I felt an unexplainable lack of aliveness and gratification.
-I couldn’t access the depth and beauty I was longing to touch.
-Honestly, no connection felt as fulfilling as the experiences I had on retreat.
-I definitely did not feel free.
-I had begun my training as a meditation teacher and contemplated becoming a nun.
-But instinctively I knew that in order to truly wake up I had to include my most difficult parts - that in fact they might even be the path.